nicinabox/trolley/README.md

 ## Why use trolley?

-## You need to install dependencies for a plugin
+### You need to install dependencies for a plugin

 Without trolley: search the web for a package, download it, get it on your unRAID box, install it, and remember to put it in /boot/extra for next time.

 With trolley, you can do all that in one go: `trolley install openssl`.

-## You need to remove a broken or incompatible package
+### You need to remove a broken or incompatible package

 The common process is to remove it from /boot/extra then run removepkg.
 You might even have to restart.

 With trolley, it's just `trolley remove openssl`.
 No restart required.

-## You need to update existing dependencies
+### You need to update existing dependencies

 Without trolley: remove from /boot/extra then run removepkg.
 Maybe restart.
 Then, search the web for a new version, download it, get it on your unRAID box, install it, and remember to put it in /boot/extra for next time.
 Woof.

 With trolley, it's just `trolley update openssl`.

-## You need to install architecture specific versions
+### You need to install architecture specific versions

 If you need a 64-bit package, go through the tedious install process, but be sure to get the x86_64 version and not the i*86 version.
 Oops, got the wrong one?
 Do over.

 Trolley matches your arch automatically: `trolley install openssl`.

+### You're a developer and you want to use trolley to manage your plugin's dependencies

+If you're building a package with boiler, trolley is included automatically.
+If you're doing your own thing, add this to your code:

+     [ "command -v trolley" == "" ] && wget -qO- --no-check-certificate https://raw.github.com/nicinabox/trolley/master/install.sh | sh -

 ## Usage